zgilkerson/azure-pipelines-agent/docs/design/byos.md

-# BYOS: Bring Your Own Subscription Agent Pools
+# Elastic Private Agent Pools (formerly "BYOS: Bring Your Own Subscription Agent Pools")

 Hosted agents are extremely convenient: low/no cost, no infrastructure to maintain, and elastic with demand.
 In return, customers must give up control over tools, capacity, and speed.